M-Scott-Lassiter/semantic-release-github-npm-config/README.md

 Required.
 Must be one of the following:

+-   `api`: Non-functional changes to code API documentation that help other developers understand how to use a tool or feature (i.e. intellisense)
 -   `build`: Changes that affect the build system configuration, package scripts, or dev dependencies (i.e. adds/remove/modify/update)
 -   `ci`: Changes to CI configuration files and scripts (e.g. release configs, YAML scripts)
 -   `docs`: Documentation only changes